Data Mesh: a Systematic Gray Literature Review: RQ3. How should an Organization Build a Data Mesh?

-\begin{description} \item[Data Platform Teams] are responsible for building and maintaining the self-serve platform.
-They also create the IaC blueprints that product developers can use to provision and configure infrastructure resources and platform services for hosting and managing data products. \item[Product Owners] are responsible for offering and governing the data products in their domains.
-They must ensure that the data products are interoperable and meet the requirements of the consumers. \item[Product Developers] build and publish data products on the data mesh using the tools/services the self-serve platform provides. \item[Product Aggregators] build and provide composite data products.
+\begin{description} \item[Data Platform Teams] are responsible for building and maintaining the self-serve data platform~\cite{S2,S22,S42,S73,S85,S86}.
+They also create the IaC blackprints that product developers can use to provision and configure infrastructure resources and platform services for hosting and managing data products.
+They need to possess software and data engineering skills~\cite{S22}. \item[Product Owners] are responsible for offering and governing the data products in their domains~\cite{S1,S2,S3,S16,S18,S25,S33,S35,S43,S49,S67,S73,S82,S86,S81,S88}.
+They must ensure that the data products are interoperable and meet the requirements of the consumers.
+They are generally responsible for domain-level governance activities (see \Cref{governance}). \item[Product Developers] build and publish data products on the data mesh using the tools/services the self-serve platform provides~\cite{S1,S2,S16,S18,S21,S35,S39}. \item[Product Aggregators] build and provide composite data products.
 The gray literature does not explicitly mention the aggregator role.
-We introduced it to clearly distinguish between the responsibilities and capabilities of building source-aligned atomic data products from composite data products. \item[Product Consumers] use data from the data products.
-Product aggregators are also product consumers since they consume multiple other data products and aggregate them into composite data products. \item[Federated Governance Teams] comprise representatives from different domains across the organization and governs the mesh globally. \end{description}
+We introduced it to clearly distinguish between the responsibilities and capabilities of building source-aligned atomic data products from composite data products. \item[Product Consumers] use data from the data products~\cite{S10,S13,S19,S54,S91}.
+Product aggregators are also product consumers since they consume multiple other data products and aggregate them into composite data products. \item[Federated Governance Teams] comprise representatives from different domains across the organization and govern the mesh globally~\cite{S1,S16,S21,S25,S28,S110}. \Cref{governance} discusses the governance activities of the federated governance team. \end{description}

 \paragraph{Self-Serve Layer.} Self-serve platforms offer a set of tools/services in a self-service fashion that the actors involved in a data mesh architecture can use to fulfill their responsibilities (see \Cref{self-serve}).
 For example, product developers can use the platform services to develop, test, deploy, and evolve their data products.
 In contrast, the product owners and the federated governance team can use platform services to monitor and govern individual data products and the overall data mesh.